White genocide conspiracy theory: Hungary

-A state-sponsored campaign led by Hungarian Prime Minister Viktor Orbán has employed a wide range of historical anti-Semitic tropes to accuse philanthropist George Soros of engaging in conspiracies to support and deceive the public about nonwhite immigrants.
+A state-sponsored campaign led by Hungarian Prime Minister Viktor Orbán has employed a wide range of historical antisemitic tropes to accuse philanthropist George Soros of engaging in conspiracies to support and deceive the public about nonwhite immigrants.
 Orbán has accused Soros, a Jew whose family survived hostile conditions during Hungary's Nazi occupation, of being a Nazi himself, and has introduced legislation known as the "Stop Soros law" to criminalize organized support of immigrants.
 These fabrications have become popular with the alt-right in Europe and the US.
 Orbán's 2018 campaign slogan was "Christianity is Europe's last hope", saying, "our worst nightmares can come true.
 The West falls as it fails to see Europe being overrun."

 Poland

 Hundreds of Polish Facebook groups such as "Stop White Genocide" have produced and disseminated images depicting African and Middle eastern people as belonging to separate "primitive" species, lacking the human intelligence of white Europeans.
 Websites such as "Conspiracy Files" have fabricated allegations of political compacts to bolster nonwhite immigration against popular will, such as agreements signed by EU leaders and African nations to increase Europe's African population to 300 million by 2068, making native whites, "minorities within their own homeland".